reach4help/reach4help/README.md

 At this point running `yarn add` or `yarn install` in any of the sub directories should update the appropriate `package.json`, and update the `yarn.lock` in the root of the repo.

-## Get Involved

-To get involved, and see the current status of the project, please check out the [info repository](https://github.com/covidaidapp/info).

 ## Code of Conduct